crolllab/IBIOL-compute-resources/README.md

 - LEGserv: Synology storage server for the Laboratory of Evolutionary Genetics.
 - IBIOLdata: Synology storage server for the Laboratory of Molecular and Cellular Biology & microscopy data.

 ## New user?
+Need resources?

 If you are a new user, please use [this form](https://forms.gle/JwfPj5VRLhjTFNf57) to request an access to the servers.
+You can also use the form to communicate your needs for resources.

 ## How to access the servers